Department of Molecular Medicine · University of South Florida

-Krishna obtained his undergraduate degree in Microbiology and Cell Science at the University of Florida, where he studied microbial adaptations in freshwater rivers with Dr. Andrew Ogram.
-He then received his PhD at the University of South Florida in the labs of Dr. Robert Deschenes and Dr. Vladimir Uversky, where he studied palmitoylation enzymes and substrates using a combination of bioinformatics, yeast genetics, and biochemistry.
-Krishna also had a brief stint as an NSF EAPSI graduate fellow in the lab of Dr. Masaki Fukata, where he studied membrane trafficking of palmitoyltransferases in primary neurons.
+Krishna earned his undergraduate degree in Microbiology and Cell Science at the University of Florida, where he studied microbial adaptations in freshwater rivers with Dr. Andrew Ogram.
+He received his PhD at the University of South Florida in the labs of Drs.
+Robert Deschenes and Vladimir Uversky, studying palmitoylation enzymes and their substrates through bioinformatics, yeast genetics, and biochemistry.
+During his PhD, he spent a summer as an NSF EAPSI graduate fellow with Dr. Masaki Fukata, examining membrane trafficking of palmitoyltransferases in primary neurons.

 Search for Krishna Reddy, Ph.D.'s papers on the Research page